Equivariant infinite loop space theory, the space level story: The generalized Segal machine

 is a weak $G$-equivalence for all $A\in G\sW$. \item If $f\colon X\rtarr Y$ is a level $G$-equivalence of $\sD_G$-$G$-spaces, then the induced map

 is a weak $G$-equivalence for all $A\in G\sW$. \item If $f\colon X\rtarr Y$ is an \gen-level equivalence of $\sD$-$G$-spaces, then the induced map

-is a weak $G$-equivalence for all $A\in G\sW$. \end{enumerate} \end{prop} \begin{proof} By \myref{blanket} (see also \myref{nondeg1}), our bar constructions are all geometric realizations of Reedy cofibrant simplicial $G$-spaces, hence \myref{PlenzWeak} gives the first conclusion.
+is a weak $G$-equivalence for all $A\in G\sW$. \end{enumerate} \end{prop} \begin{proof} Our bar constructions are all geometric realizations of Reedy cofibrant simplicial $G$-spaces, hence \autoref{PlenzWeak} gives the first conclusion.
 The second statement follows similarly.
-The third follows from the second using that $\bP f$ is a level $G$-equivalence of $\sD_G$-$G$-spaces by \myref{Dleveleq}. \end{proof}
+The third follows from the second using that $\bP f$ is a level $G$-equivalence of $\sD_G$-$G$-spaces by \autoref{Dleveleq}. \end{proof}

 The limitations of the first part and need for the second are clear from the fact that $B(\sF,\sD,X)$ is only level $G$-equivalent, not \gen-level equivalent, to $X$.